tvelliott/charon/README.md

 <B>Future Developement</B>
 <BR>
 <BR>
 First order of business should be to figure out how to optimize for higher data-rates.
+Currently QAM-64 works stand-alone, but due to optimization issues (samples getting dropped), does not result in higher data throughput than QAM-16.
+When doing loopback testing on a PC, up to QAM-256 with much higher-order FEC was tested.
 <BR>
 <BR>
-AES encryption
+Add option for AES encryption.
+In addition to wireless security, this will provide a means of partitioning receiver domains.
 <BR>
 <BR>
 Dynamic scaling of TCP Window size in tcp_subs.c  This will require keeping track of TCP session passing